antoineruzette/stroma-spatial-analysis/README.md

 ## Reproducing results
 To reproduce the spatial distribution plots found in the manuscript (Kozlova et al, 2024, Fig. 3), download the datasets (see above), run the notebooks cell-by-cell.
 Make sure to adapt the file paths to your local machine.
+On current settings, each notebook should take about 2-5 minutes to run.

 ## Install dependencies